bvdcode/mattermost-real-retention/README.md

 - 📝 Detailed logging of all operations
 - 🧪 Dry run mode for testing
 - ⏱️ 250ms delay between file checks to reduce load
+- 🗃️ Cleans both filesystem and database records for consistency

 ## 📊 Monitoring and Logging